brandon-fryslie/rad-shell/test-container-structure/README.md

 `cd container-structure-test`

-`make cross`
+Now we need to install the go dependencies and the Makefile.
+This is how I did it.
+If you know what you are doing with go (I do not), I'm sure this could be improved.

+Requires `wgo` and `wgo-exec`: https://github.com/skelterjohn/wgo.

+Install wgo: `go get github.com/skelterjohn/wgo`

+Install wgo-exec: `go get github.com/skelterjohn/wgo/wgo-exec`

+Use wgo to install dependencies from Godeps file: `wgo init && wgo save --godeps && wgo restore`

+Run Makefile w/ dependencies installed with wgo: `wgo-exec make cross`

-This will create a file in ./out named `structure-test-darwin-amd64`.
+This will create a file in `./out` named `structure-test-darwin-amd64`.

 Run `ln -s $(pwd)/out/structure-test-darwin-amd64 /usr/local/bin/structure-test` to symlink the executable to your $PATH.

-You can then run ./run.sh to run the tests.
+You can then run `./run.sh` to run the tests.